Cleveland Clinic logo

 Call your healthcare provider if:

-• You have come down with an illness and need to reschedule.
+• You get sick and need to reschedule

-• You can’t stop vomiting or keep fluids down.
+• You can’t keep fluids down or you’re vomiting

 A note from Cleveland Clinic

-If you’ve scheduled your colonoscopy, you already know how important it is to complete your screening.
-But you should also know that completing your colonoscopy prep as directed is equally important.
+If you’ve scheduled a colonoscopy, you’re taking an important step for your health.
+Following your preparation instructions is just as important as the procedure itself.
 Your colonoscopy won’t be effective if your colon isn’t completely clean.
-You may even have to reschedule it and do it all again.
+You may even have to reschedule it and do the prep work again!

 Learn more about the Health Library and our editorial process.